-Below is a timeline of events and tweets I’ve posted related to AEG’s activities.
+Below is a timeline of events, articles, videos and personal tweets I’ve posted related to AEG’s activities.

 In 2018, AEG started testing their first CoalSwitch plant in Utah.
 “The plant is now undergoing full commissioning, following which Active Energy says it will be able the to deliver commercial quantities of what it calls its “revolutionary” CoalSwitch fuel, described as a “drop-in” biomass replacement for coal, which “can be mixed in any ratio with coal fines or completely replace coal in existing coal-fired power stations, without retrofit, globally.”

 Additionally, AEG received their CoalSwitch plant project funding from Utah Governor’s Office of Energy Development (OED) and Rocky Mountain Power.